Originally posted in 2015, this post was updated in August 2020.

 Sharing information with families

 After gathering your observations, it’s time to think about sharing these with the child’s family.
 Sometimes talking with parents or carers can be daunting, but sharing information is important.
+Discover tips and strategies on understanding your role and maintaining professional boundaries when collaborating with families in the Family Partnerships Professional Learning domain.

 Seeking professional advice and support